Quienley/CatImg/README.md

 - Transforming (rotating by a clockwise and anticlockwise, horizontal and vertical flipping).
 - Undo/Redo function.
 - Export to device with custom name.
+- Switch dark/light theme

 Unfinished functions:
-- No saving app theme option.
+- No saving user theme option.
 - Problem with sharing photo from app.
 - Some filters do not work as well as they can and they need for selecting bound values.